UgljesaAbcd/ugljesa-vojvodic-fatcat-task./README.md

 ## Project structure

+**Aliases**

-I made a couple of aliases in order to support folder structure, although I was not strict when I import code, as very often it was imported automaticaly, and in order to finish as much of tasks I didn't check aditionaly how code was imported.
+I made a couple of aliases in order to support folder structure, although I was not strict when I import code, as very often it was imported automatically, and in order to finish as much of tasks I didn't check aditionaly how code was imported.

+**Task components**

 In components folder, you can find two folders **MyFormGenerator** and **PageGenerator** with components that were part of the homework.

 Both components been imported and shown in App.tsx.

+**Interfaces and custom hooks**

+These are some remarks for things that I didn't finish due to lack of time.

+Some logical part of javascript code that would be reusable and is part of component, I would replace in some custom hook.
+Also interfaces would also be places in interface folder/files.

+Example of possible folder/file structure:

+-   src/
+    -   components/
+        -   Component.tsx
+    -   hooks/
+        -   useCustomHook.ts
+    -   interfaces/
+        -   ComponentInterfaces.ts

+**Personal Contribution**

 I also added services folder with some methods that I use for making http requests.

+---

-## Complete the following tasks
+## Complete the following tasks (Old readme starts from here)

 ### Transfer the project to TypeScript